Turki Al-Shabanah

 Turki Abdullah Al-Shabanah was the Minister of Media in the Kingdom of Saudi Arabia from 27 December 2018 to 25 February 2020.
 A longstanding media and entertainment executive prior to his appointment, Al Shabanah has run a variety of companies including Rotana.
 He was ranked by variety magazine as one of the "500 Most Influential Media Personalities of the World" in late 2018.

 His upbringing and education

 Turki Al-Shabanah was born on the sixth of November 1964 in the city of Riyadh, and he studied in its primary and secondary schools, then joined the Faculty of Law at King Saud University, in 1990, from which he graduated with a Bachelor's degree in Law.

 Then he traveled to the United States, where he joined the American University in Washington, in 1993, where he obtained a master's degree in International Law – Commerce.

 His family

 His brother is Major General Abd al-Rahman Abdullah al-Shabanah.
-On the twenty-fourth of November 2011, he married the daughter of Dr. Abd al-Rahman bin Abdullah al-Otaibi.
+On the twenty-fourth of November 2011, he married the daughter of Dr.Abd al-Rahman bin Abdullah al-Otaibi.
+He has two daughters, Jawhara and Lulua, and one son, Khaled.